Soap film forming a pyramidal catenary surface on a wire frame, captured by Murilo Gasparetto during the form-finding day of the workshop.

 Over the following Saturdays, participants translated their physical experiments into parametric models using Rhino and Grasshopper.
 Topics included Voronoi tessellation, mesh relaxation with Kangaroo, surface subdivision with Weaverbird, and associative modeling techniques.
 Each participant developed an individual design inspired by the natural processes observed during the form-finding day.
 The progression from physical to digital reinforced a core principle: computational design is most effective when grounded in an understanding of the phenomena it simulates.

-Participants working on Grasshopper definitions
+Participants working with Grasshopper

-Participants working on Grasshopper definitions
+Participants working with Grasshopper

 Final presentations